Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/basics-and-workflow.md

 and just encode the file from the beginning to the end.

-To encode audio piped from ffmpeg, replace the input file name with a hyphen and place the whole command after the ffmpeg command, like this:
+To encode audio piped from ffmpeg, replace the input filename with a hyphen and place the whole command after the ffmpeg command, like this:
 ```